zlatanvasovic/hackwork/README.md

 ### Helpers

-Hackwork has some helpers, e.g. to make layout or configure HTTP.
+Hackwork has some helpers, e.g. to make layout.
 All of them are in the `core/helpers/` and they're dynamically imported to `core/hackwork.php`.

 ## Layouts